vanngocthuyla/vanngocthuyla.github.io/posts/ML/supervised.md

 ## 1. Classification

 Breast cancer was reported to be able divided into distinct subtypes.
 In this work, I worked on 38 datasets from 5 cell lines (luminal, basal, claudin-low, and normal-like cases).
-We want to identify the most informative features (genes) in these subtypes using supervised machine learning methods, specifically classification algorithms.
+I wanted to identify the most informative features (genes) in these subtypes using supervised machine learning methods, specifically classification algorithms.
 In this case, I applied Linear Discriminant Analysis (LDA).
 LDA works similarly to Principal Component Analysis (PCA) but takes subtype information into account when determining the components.
 Like other classification methods, LDA uses a training set where the subtypes are already known.
-From this training set, LDA constructs a classifier that can then assign new samples to one of the known subtypes.
+From this training set, LDA constructed a classifier that could then assign new samples to one of the known subtypes.

 ### 1.1.
 Input

-The gene expression data and subtype information are combined into a single table to serve as the training set.
-Each sample (or cell line) is represented by a column and is labeled with its respective subtype.
+The gene expression data and subtype information were combined into a single table to serve as the training set.
+Each sample (or cell line) was represented by a column and was labeled with its respective subtype.
 For this analysis, the subtypes were encoded as follows:

 - B  – Basal
 - CL – Claudin-low